 - Tonally correct from start to finish, with a solid bottom and fairly natural vocals (for this particular recording of course), HERE is the sound they were going for in the studio

 - Drop the needle on So Far Away – it’s airy, open, and spacious, yet still rich and full-bodied

 - 4 stars: “One of their most focused and accomplished albums … Dire Straits had never been so concise or pop-oriented, and it wore well on them.”

 *NOTE: On side one, two marks make 5 moderate to light pops at the end of Track 2, Money for Nothing, and 10 moderate to light pops followed by 5 light ticks at the beginning of Track 5, Why Worry.
 On side two, a tiny mark makes 5 moderate pops followed by 7 light ticks near the beginning of Track 4, Brothers in Arms.

 Fully extended from top to bottom with a wide-open soundstage, this is the sound you need for this music.
 There’s plenty of richness and fullness here as well — traits that are really crucial to getting the most out of a mid-’80s recording like this!

-Both sides of this bad boy are SUPERB.
 Drop the needle on So Far Away — it’s airy, open, and spacious, yet incredibly rich and full-bodied.
-The bottom end really delivers the goods — it is punchy and meaty with lots of deep, tight bass.
-The vocals are Right On The Money — breathy and full with lots of texture and ambience.
-The 3-D quality to the soundfield here is something that you just won’t hear on most copies.
-The overall sound is lively, dynamic, and very natural. (more…)
+The bottom end really delivers the goods — it’s punchy and meaty with healthy amounts of tight, deep bass. (more…)